Begins March 6, 2017

 All academic work must be completed by your diploma date:

-ORR must receive Change of Grade by your diploma date:
+The Office of the Registrar must receive a Change of Grade by your diploma date:

 Students MUST arrange to have all appropriate paperwork completed.
-Failure to present the authorized application to the Office of Registration and Records may jeopardize your registration, graduation, and financial aid status.
+Failure to coordinate submission of the authorized applications to the Office of the Registrar may jeopardize your registration, graduation, and financial aid status.

-This registration information was compiled for publication in February 2013.
-Monmouth University offers up-to-the-minute, real-time course listings (including enrollment information, open/closed classes, etc.) through WEBstudent.
+This registration information was compiled for publication in February, 2017.
+Monmouth University offers up-to-the-minute, real-time course listings (including enrollment information, open/closed classes, etc.) through the Monmouth University Portal, myMu and WebAdvisor.
 Additionally, this listing is open to the general public and is accessible without a password or PIN.
-Click on the "Sections Offered by Term" link available from your WEBstudent menu.
+Click on the "Sections Offered by Term" link available from the WebAdvisor main menu.

-Monmouth University students should access the schedule directly from their WEBstudent account
+Monmouth University students should access the schedule directly from the Monmouth University Portal, myMU.

 Students may take a leave of absence (LOA) if they intend to be away from the University for a full semester.
 A leave of absence enables students to resume studies under the curriculum of record.
-A leave of absence e-FORM must be completed online each semester and submitted electronically to the Office of Registration and Records by the deadline date.
+A leave of absence e-FORM must be completed online each semester and submitted electronically to the Office of the Registrar by the deadline date.
 There are no extensions or exceptions.

-Students will not be allowed to register for more than a total of 12 credits over all the summer sessions.
+Undergraduate students will not be permitted to register for more than a total of 12 credits over all the summer sessions.
+Graduate students will not be permitted to register for more than a total of 9 credits over all the summer sessions.

 Fall and Spring: